timschott/timschott.github.io/projects/sbotus.md

 Now, any observer of the court knows that Scalia is hardly restrained when it comes to broadcasting his thoughts.
 [The king of quips](https://www.nationalreview.com/2016/02/antonin-scalia-originality-wit/), or ["a twitter egg,"](https://gawker.com/scalia-is-a-twitter-egg-1714198342) depending on where you fall along the ideological spectrum.
 His dataset contained approximately 15k sentences, one of the most robust across all the justices.
 I hoped a set of this size would fraternize nicely with gpt-2's behind-the-scenes machinations.

 However, looking more closely into the data, a great deal of Scalia's sentences stem from oral arguments.
 Indeed, roughly a third of his sentences originate in written opinions with the remaining two-thirds attributed to oral arguments.
-The divergent context of these two situations matters a great deal during an unsupervised learning exercise such as this. gpt-2, as well as its next-gen follow-up, are bonafide memorization machines, churning through Wikipedia article, Reddit posts, etc. with aplomb.
+The divergent context of these two situations matters a great deal during an unsupervised learning exercise such as this. gpt-2, as well as its next-gen follow-up, are bona-fide memorization machines, churning through Wikipedia article, Reddit posts, etc. with aplomb.
 And the relative stability of those respective mediums serves as a boon for the learning task.
 The stylistic and rhetorical difference between a written Supreme Court opinion and its corresponding oral argument, in my view, pose a problem for the learning task.
 By way of example, let's inspect two of Scalia's contributions to the record.

 Here he is in *Federal Election Commission v.
 Akins*, [524 U.S. 11 (1998)](https://api.oyez.org/cases/1997/96-1590), a case litigating whether an individual could sue for a violation of federal law in regards to a statute enacted by Congress: